jonnonz1/nz-statute-book/acts/public/2000/bail-act-2000.md

 [Repealed]

 ### 33 Variation of conditions of bail in District Court
-(1) If the proceeding for the offence with which the defendant has been charged is in a District Court, the court may,— (a) on the application of the defendant or the prosecutor, make an order varying or revoking any condition of bail or substituting any other condition of bail; and
+(1) If the proceeding for the offence with which the defendant has been charged is in the District Court, the court may,— (a) on the application of the defendant or the prosecutor, make an order varying or revoking any condition of bail or substituting any other condition of bail; and
   (b) on the application of an EM assessor, make an order varying the EM address.
 (1A) However, in the case of the variation of an EM condition, the court may only make the following orders under subsection (1)﻿(a) in relation to that EM condition: